ds4se/chapters/pgbovine/PreppingData.md

 - incomplete (not all fields are present in all records),
 - inconsistent (field names and schemas change throughout the data set),
-- and corrupted (some records are malformed in weird ways).
+- and corrupted (some records are malformed in unusual ways).

 Thus, you must often write computer programs to parse the raw data and transform it into a form that is more friendly for analysis.
 This